Whisky-and-Wheels/website/content/trips/cairngorms/tomintoul.md

 Clouded over, windy, and threatening a storm.
 We thought we reached the top only to find a slight decline followed by another peak.

-Stopped at Lecht cafe (highest roadside bar in Scotland, according to the sign out front) for much-needed hot drinks and Jack’s treat: donuts.
+Stopped at [Lecht cafe](https://maps.app.goo.gl/ATc1e5VLgsE4Rw9e9) (the highest roadside bar in Scotland, according to the sign-out front) for much-needed hot drinks and Jack’s treat: donuts.

 <figure class="float-right">
 {% image "img/lecht.jpeg", "Inside a large rustic ski center, looking out the big window to the top of the Lecht.
 Bikes parked outside by a bench.
 Hot drinks and a container of two donuts sit on the windowsill." %}